 January 1, 1991 - Caribbean Sea 10-9-8-7-6-5-4-3-2-1- HAPPY NEW YEAR!!! blared the loudspeaker.
 I shot out of bed and stood in the middle of the pitch black room with my heart racing.
 Where was I?
 What was happening?
 Oh yes.
 I signed up to work as a dialysis nurse on this nine-story cruise ship for… Continue reading Dialysis Nurse on the High Seas

-November, 1991 I have now worked in the new dialysis center in the suburbs for about three months.
-It is going fairly well, although the 13 hour shifts three times weekly are so long and exhausting.
-I'm having trouble recovering on my days off and am feeling about as badly as when I used to… Continue reading From Dialysis to Home Care
+November 1991 I have now worked in the new dialysis center in the suburbs for about three months.
+It is going fairly well, although the thirteen hour shifts three times weekly are so long and exhausting.
+I'm having trouble recovering on my days off and am feeling as bad as when I used to work… Continue reading From Dialysis to Home Care

 Summer, 1989 I have been working in outpatient hemodialysis on evening shift now for about six months, four days a week with every Wednesday and Sunday off.
 When I work every other Saturday, I also have Thursday off.
 Wednesdays are a welcome break in the middle of the week to run errands, schedule appointments, and… Continue reading Dirty Needle Stick in Dialysis

 Spring, 1989 Ever since returning from the mission trip to Honduras last fall, I have been asking the Lord if it is time to move on to a different type of nursing.
-After caring for patients in Honduras, it made me realize how much I miss direct patient interaction and bedside nursing.
-I have now… Continue reading Becoming a Dialysis Nurse
+After caring for patients in Honduras, it made me realize how much I miss the direct patient interaction and bedside nursing.
+I have… Continue reading Becoming a Dialysis Nurse